cdgco/coetools/README.md

 > [!IMPORTANT]
 >## COE Tools React is now available!
 > COE Tools has been rewritten from the ground up in React, featuring a modular authentication system (LDAP, SAML, & OAuth), a blazing fast search engine, separate production and staging environments, plugins, an updated UI, and improved error handling.
-COE Tools React still runs on a PHP backend but no longer requires Apache and LDAP.
-Check out [COE Tools React](https://github.com/cdgco/coetools) now!.
+COE Tools React still runs on a simple PHP / SQL backend but no longer requires Apache and LDAP.
+Check out [COE Tools React](https://github.com/cdgco/coetools) now!

 COE Tools is the internal tool management system for OSU's College of Engineering IT department.
 It is a dynamic link / tool manager with two primary sections, the toolbar and the tool directory.